googlefonts/gf-docs/Spec/README.md

 ### Variable font requirements

-#### Family is new and isn't on Google Fonts
+#### Family is new and wasn't already on Google Fonts

 - `VF` must not be appended to the family name.
 - Fonts should be unhinted and have `gftools fix-nonhinting` applied to them
-- The `wght` axis range must include `400` e.g 100-900, 400-900, 100-400 etc
+- The `wght` axis range must include `400`. e.g. 100-900, 400-900, 100-400 etc
-- Fonts must conform to the sections listed below
+- Other than the above, fonts must conform to the requirements below, for pre-existing fonts

 #### Family already exists on Google Fonts